cirofabianbermudez/01_simple_adder_uvm/README.md

 	1. Instanciate the agent using the uvm mechanism `::type_id::create()`

 ## Test

+The UVM test has several responsibilities:

+- Get the virtual interface handle(s) from the configuration database.
+- Instantiate the UVM environment.
+- Use the configuration database to pass the virtual interface handle(s) and other information down to the environment.
+- Instantiate and start any sequences necessary for the test case.
+- Manage phase objections, to ensure the test successfully completes.

 1. Open `top_test.sv` and declare an atribute, `top_env` called `env`
 2. Create a `void build_phase` function and inside